-If you simply wish to import the data, use the Raw Data \rightarrow Import Micrographs item.
+If you want to bring all of the frames into the project without evaluation, use the Raw Data \rightarrow Import Micrographs item.
 Press the Browse button and highlight all of the image files in orig_micrographs.
-Since these images are scanned micrographs rather than CCD frames (they were recorded ~8 years ago), you will want to uncheck X-ray pixels and Invert.
+Since these images are scanned micrographs rather than CCD frames (they were recorded ~8 years ago), you will want to uncheck both X-ray pixels and Invert.
+You should probably leave astigmatism unchecked as well, at this point.